madelinemarshall/BlueTidesMockImageCatalogue/README.md

 INSTRUME= 'wfc3    '                         * Simulated instrument for the mock images
 FILTER  = 'f160w   '                         * Name of filter used for the mock images
 PRODTYPE= 'sim-psf '
-* Type of data.
-Sim = simulated data. psf = convolved with model PSF. nopsf =  not convolved  with a PSF.
+* Type of data. sim = simulated data. psf = convolved with model PSF. nopsf =  not convolved with a PSF.
 BUNIT   = 'nJy     '                         * Brightness unit for array values END
 ```